DevExpress/testcafe/docs/articles/documentation/test-api/assertions/index.md

     await t
         .click(btn)
-        // Regular assertion will fail immediately, but TestCafe retries to run DOM state
+        // A regular assertion will fail immediately, but TestCafe retries to run DOM state
-        // assertions many times until this assertion pass successfully within the timeout.
+        // assertions many times within the timeout until this assertion passes successfully.
         // The default timeout is 3000 ms.
         .expect(btn.textContent).contains('Loading...');
 });